FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

 > 1.0-preview

 ### Example HTML Table
-This is an example of a complex table:
+This is an example of a complex table with merged rows and columns, along with an additional header row.

 <table  border="1" cellpadding="8" cellspacing="0">
   <tr>